 Just like you want a good pair of hiking boots to climb a mountain, a suitable SUP paddle will make your time on the water the more enjoyable.

 The best stand up paddle will be light enough for you to use all day and strong enough to handle any conditions you get into.
 It should be comfortable, with the right grip and length for you to enjoy your time on the water.
 So let’s look at what makes a great paddle.

-Fiberglass:Used for both shafts and blades, fiberglass is stiff, light, and provides a great balance between value and performance.
+Fibreglass: Is great for entry level paddles.
+Fibreglass is stiff, light, and provides a good balance between value and performance.

 Carbon Fiber:Carbon fiber is the lightest and strongest material used in paddles.
-A lightweight paddle will cause less arm fatigue, especially on longer trips.
-If you spend a large amount of time on the water, the weight savings of a carbon fiber paddle may well be worth the extra expense.
+A lightweight paddle will cause less arm fatigue, especially on longer paddles.
+If you spend a large amount of time on the water, the weight savings of a carbon fiber paddle is well be worth the extra expense.

-Plastic: Another economical material, plastic is molded into blades and grips.
-It is affordable but heavier than other materials
+Plastic: Another economical material.
+It is affordable but heavier and often less durable than other materials

 The most crucial part of choosing a paddle is getting the right length.
 A paddle that is too long will tire your arms as you hold them up too high.
 A paddle that is too short will stress your back as you bend forward to reach the water.

 Paddle length greatly depends on the type of paddling you intend to do.
-Generally speaking, your paddle should be 10-12 in. taller than you for racing, 8-10 in. taller than you for cruising on flat water, or 6-8 in. taller than you for surfing.
+Generally speaking, your paddle should be 9-10″. taller than you are for racing, 7-9″. taller than you for cruising on flat water, or 0-6″. taller than you for surfing.